Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: -product generalizations of Pi-product generalizations of the Roman factorial

 Now, let's consider the case when $n = 0$.
 We see that the definitions for $n > 0$, if applied for $n = 0$, output 1.
 That is because the upper limits become smaller than the lower limits, thus resulting in the empty product, which is always defined to be 1.
 In this case specifically, we will keep the empty product in the definition for simplicity.

-Since our definitions correctly describe the case of $n = 0$, we can simply extend the domain of the positive-integer cases from $n \in \mathbb{N}$ to $n \in \mathbb{N}_0$.
+Since our definitions correctly describe the case of $n = 0$, we can simply extend the domain of the $n \in \mbZ^+$ cases to $n \in \mbZ^+_0$.
 Therefore, the previous table is updated below:

 Next, we notice the upper limits of the products.
-For $n \in \mathbb{N}_0$, they are either $n$ or $n - 1$, and for $n \in \mathbb{Z}^-$ they are $-n$ or $-n - 1$.
+For $n \in \mbZ^+_0$, they are either $n$ or $n - 1$, and for $n \in \mbZ^-$ they are $-n$ or $-n - 1$.

 Essentially, when $n$ becomes negative, a negative sign is applied to ensure that the upper limits remain positive numbers.
-As demonstrated in \Cref{ss:roman second gen f1 step 3}, we can replace occurrences of $n$ and $-n$ with $|n|$.
+As seen in \Cref{ss:rf gen step 3}, we can replace occurrences of $n$ and $-n$ with $|n|$.
 Consequently, the table is modified as follows:

-Unlike \Cref{s:roman gen f1}, this section generalizes two definitions simultaneously.
-While it's possible to separate the procedure for the rising product from the falling one, the steps are identical: combining the two Roman factorial product definitions into a single table allows us to present the generalization process concurrently.
+Unlike \Cref{s:rf rec rl gen}, this section generalizes two definitions simultaneously.
+While it's possible to separate the procedure for the rising product from the falling one, the steps are identical: combining the two Roman factorial product definitions into a single table allows us to present the generalization process concurrently, unifying the expressions top to bottom.